diyews/ng-swagger-gen/README.md

 - `timeout`: Set the amount of time (in milliseconds) to wait for a response from the server when downloading files.
 Default to 20 seconds.
 - `skipProxySetup`: Skip the proxy setup when unable to generate from localhost.
+- `preferUrl`: Whether use the url styled method name.
+Default to use id.

 ### Configuration file example
 The following is an example of a configuration file which will choose a few